ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 .. warning::
     To install Anbox, you need to flash a specific boot image. **You will need to re-flash that image after each Ubuntu Touch update** so when you update from OTA-10 to OTA-11 for example.
 Not doing so can put your phone into an unstable state.
 Only update your Ubuntu Touch device when you have a computer with you to re-flash that boot image.

-- Make sure your supported device runs on 16.04 (Anbox doesn't work on 15.04)
+- Make sure your supported device runs on 16.04 (Anbox doesn't work on 15.04).
+- Be sure to have a `backup <https://askubuntu.com/questions/602850/how-do-i-backup-my-ubuntu-phone>`_ of the device.
 - Open a terminal on your host and set some device specific variables by running ``export CODENAME="turbo" && export PARTITIONNAME="bootimg"``, but replace the part between the quotes respectively with the codename and name of the boot partition for your device.
 See the above list.
 - Activate developer mode on your device.
 - Connect the device to your host and run the following commands from your host (same terminal you ran the ``export`` command in)::